Roger Robinson (American football coach)

 Roger I. Robinson (November 11, 1924 – April 24, 2004) was an American football player and coach.
 A former Syracuse University quarterback, Robinson served as the head coach at the State University of New York College at Cortland from 1963 to 1979.
 During his career, he took a sabbatical to study head and neck injuries.

-Robinson was selected by the Washington Redskins in the 1946 NFL draft.
+Robinson was selected by the Washington Redskins in the 22nd round of the 1946 NFL draft.